clementpoiret/ROILoc/README.rst

 Welcome to ROILoc
 =================

-ROILoc is a registration-based ROI locator, based on the MNI152 09c Asym template, and the CerebrA Atlas.
+ROILoc is a registration-based ROI locator, based on the MNI152 09c Sym template, and the CerebrA Atlas.
 It'll center and crop T1 or T2 MRIs around a given ROI.

 It requires the following packages: